 If you paid a professional tax preparer to file your tax return, the easiest way to view this information online is to access an online account that the tax preparer set up for you.
 You may need to create an online account if you don’t already have one, but your tax preparer can walk you through the steps.
 If this option is not available to you, there’s another way to retrieve your tax information, by accessing the database of the IRS.

 Transcripts are not exact duplicates of your tax return, such as a photocopy would render, but they are summaries of the data that appears on your return.
-If you simply want to view the information online, for example, you want to your IRS refund from a previous year, a transcript fills the bill.
+If you simply want to view the information online, for example, you want to your IRS refund from a previous year, a transcript fits the bill.
 The icing on the cake is that the IRS provides online transcripts free of charge.

 The IRS provides different types of transcripts to suit different needs.
 Some of the transcripts available that are free to you if you access them online include: